dpc/mioco.pre-0.9/README.md

 ## Project status

-I (dpc, the main author) cosider this project **Abandoned** ATM.
-The code is still working, and I'll be happy to merge fixes and so on, but I don't plan to actively develop it further myself.
-I would be happy to hand it over if anyone is interested.
+This is repository for mioco before version 0.9.
+It's hear for historical reasons, while I've started reworking mioco in the original location: https://github.com/dpc/mioco .
+Sorry for all the confusion.

-Rust community decided that `futures` should be main Rust async IO story, and we should stick to it.
+Rust community decided that `futures` should be main Rust async IO story, so you might want to look at

-Right now I'm working on (looking for help, as always!) on [tokio-fiber: coroutines as `Future`s](https://github.com/dpc/tokio-fiber/) project, which should have mioco-like API and allow easily porting code using `mioco`.
+[tokio-fiber: coroutines as `Future`s](https://github.com/dpc/tokio-fiber/) project, which should have mioco-like API and allow easily porting code using `mioco`.